General context, key principles and hot topics

 12 Describe the principal challenges that arise in your country in cross-border investigations, and explain whether and how such challenges depend on the other countries involved.

-Cross-border investigations may touch upon Hong Kong’s data privacy regime, or those of other countries in Asia, such that employee or customer consent may be required prior to disclosing certain protected information.
-Cross-border investigations involving China should be conducted in compliance with the Chinese Law on Guarding State Secrets, Chinese Cybersecurity Law and Chapter VI of the new Civil Code (which concerns personal data privacy) coming into effect 1 January 2021.
-In addition to the Civil Code, further implementing rules and judicial interpretations, in particular, governing cross-border data transfer are expected.
+Cross-border investigations may touch on Hong Kong’s data privacy regime, or regimes of other countries in Asia, such that employee or customer consent may be required prior to disclosing certain protected information.
+Cross-border investigations involving China should be conducted in compliance with the Chinese Law on Guarding State Secrets, Chinese Cybersecurity Law and Chapter VI of the new Civil Code (which concerns personal data privacy), which into effect on 1 January 2021.
+A new Data Security Law in China has also been passed and takes effect in September 2021.
+It regulates data activities to protect and promote state security and development.
+It purports to have extraterritorial effect applying to data activities outside China that may harm national security or public interests, or the legitimate rights of Chinese citizens or entities.
+Further, the new Personal Information Protection Law takes effect in November 2021, which also purports to have extraterritorial effect governing offshore processing of personal information of individuals in China in relation to the provision of goods or services to, or analysis of activities of, such individuals.
 In certain cases, investigators may need to undertake their work on site in China with strict protocols in place to prevent the prohibited export of information to Hong Kong or elsewhere.

-In July 2019, the Chinese Ministry of Finance (MOF), the CSRC and the SFC entered into a memorandum of understanding concerning the obtaining of audit working papers in China.
+In July 2019, the Chinese Ministry of Finance (MOF), the China Securities Regulatory Commission (CSRC) and the Hong Kong Securities and Futures Commission (SFC) entered into a memorandum of understanding concerning the obtaining of audit working papers in China.
 The aim of this is to facilitate the SFC’s access to these documents when conducting investigations into Chinese companies listed in Hong Kong and their related entities or persons.
 Under the memorandum of understanding, the MOF and the CSRC will provide the fullest assistance in response to requests by the SFC for investigative assistance regarding the provision of audit working papers.
+The Financial Reporting Council (FRC) also has a May 2019 memorandum of understanding with the Supervision and Evaluation Bureau of the MOF under which it may obtain assistance for the provision of audit working papers.
+In July 2021, the FRC completed its first investigation report using audit working papers obtained thereunder in relation to a failure by the auditor of a listed entity to identify a material misstatement in the consolidated financial statements.
+A second investigation report using audit working papers similarly obtained was completed in August 2021, involving a similar failure.

 13 Does double jeopardy, or a similar concept, apply to prevent a corporation from facing criminal exposure in your country after it resolves charges on the same core set of facts in another?
 Is there anything analogous in your jurisdiction to the ‘anti-piling on’ policy as exists in the United States (the Policy on Coordination of Corporate Resolution Penalties) to prevent multiple authorities seeking to penalise companies for the same conduct?